theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/rfc-server-with-scalar-parameters.md

 ---
+layout: page
-title: Create RFC Functions
+title: RFC Server with scalar parameters
-description: Sample
+description: RFC Server with scalar parameters
+permalink: /:collection/:path
+weight: 4
 ---

 This section shows how to create, register and use RFC server functions.

+### About

 In the following application sample a simple RFC server function is created that allows ABAP programs to add numbers.<br>
 Two input parameters (*NUMBER1* and *NUMBER2*) are added and result (*RES*) is passed back to the calling ABAP program.